nkbds/ws2019_track1/README.md

-# AMIA 2019 Informatics Summit
+# Nursing Knowledge Big Data Science 2019
-## Workshop W07: Hands-On Full Life Cycle Data Science Workshop
+## Data Science Workshop
-### Presenters: Lisiane Pruinelli, Steve Johnson and Tamara Winden

-##### Note: These instructions are also available (with screenshots) in the "Workshop W07 - Instructions to Install Jupyter Notebook.pdf"
+##### Note: These instructions are also available (with screenshots) in the "WS2019 - Track1 - Instructions to Install Jupyter Notebook.pdf"
 Thank you for your interest in the workshop.
 This is a “hands-on” workshop which means that you will need to bring a laptop so that you can follow along, execute code and do short exercises as we work through aspects of a data science project.
-You can either 1) run it in the cloud or 2) install the environment on your laptop and execute it locally.
+You can either 1) run it in the cloud (Highly Recommended) or 2) install the environment on your laptop and execute it locally.

 1. The advantage to running the environment in the cloud is that there is nothing to install!
 We will be using the Google Colab environment.
 One disadvantage is that the environment will shut down after 12 hours of use.
 That is fine for the purpose of this workshop, but probably is not what you’d want to use for a production data science environment.